 Be More Assertive

 If you want your team to trust your judgment as a leader, you must be active and quick in solving any critical issues.
 True, some are uncomfortable (like a conflict between your star talents), but a problem doesn’t go away if you remain passive.
-In fact, it can only get worse and you love your team’s trust.
+It can only get worse and you love your team’s trust.

 As such, work on defeating your fear of conflict and implement methods that can help prevent most conflictual situations.
-Still, this doesn’t mean that everyone will get along, and you will have to manage the situation regardless of the fact that you want to or not.
+Still, this doesn’t mean that everyone will get along, and you will have to manage the situation although you want to or not.

 To get better at it, learn the best ways to approach each member of your team and make sure everyone knows your door is always open.